Corporate Governance 2019 in Turkey

 With the TCC, each capital stock company subject to independent audit is obliged to maintain a company website within three months following the incorporation of the company and must allocate a specific part of the website to making the announcements legally required (TCC, article 1524).

 Pursuant to the relevant provision of the TCC, companies that are subject to the independent audit must be determined by the Council of Ministers.
-The Council of Ministers issued this decision on 19 December 2012 (the Decision Regarding the Determination of the Companies to be Subject to an Independent Audit (the Decision), which has been revised by the Council of Ministers decision dated 16 February 2016 and published in the Official Gazette on 19 March 2016).
+The Council of Ministers issued this decision on 19 December 2012 (the Decision Regarding the Determination of the Companies to be Subject to an Independent Audit (the Decision).

-As per article 3 of the Decision, companies that fulfil at least two of the three conditions given in article 3 together with their affiliates, subsidiaries or by themselves for two consecutive account periods shall be subject to the independent audit.
+Pursuant to article 3 of the Decision as the thresholds are updated recently, companies that fulfil at least two of the three conditions given in article 3 together with their affiliates, subsidiaries or by themselves for two consecutive account periods shall be subject to the independent audit.

-These conditions are: companies with aggregate assets amounting to 40 million or more Turkish lire; companies with annual net sale revenues amounting to 80 million or more Turkish lire; and companies with 200 or more employees.
+These conditions are: companies with aggregate assets amounting to 35 million or more Turkish liras; companies with annual net sale revenues amounting to 70 million or more Turkish liras; and companies with 175 or more employees.